mootools/mootools-core/Docs/Fx/Fx.Tween.md

 - Any CSS property that can be set with Element:setStyle can be transitioned with Fx.Tween.
 - If a property is not mathematically calculable, like border-style or background-image, it will be set immediately upon start of the transition.
+- If you use the property option, you must not use the property argument in the start and set methods.

 ### See Also: